Gholamrezadar/history-timeline/README.md

 # History Timeline
 A timeline of some cherry-picked historic events from 2800 BC to 2023 AD.
+Data for this project was gathered partly by GitHub Copilot /: so false information could be in the data.

 ## Data
 Dataset available in the repo: `historic_events.csv`